DefaultValue/dockerizer_for_php/Readme.md

     <info>php bin/console %command.full_name%</info>

-Log files are written to `dockerizer_for_php/var/hardware_test_results/`.
+Log files are written to `./dockerizer_for_php/var/hardware_test_results/`.

 ## Generating SSL certificates ##

 Manually generated SSL certificates must be places in `/misc/share/ssl/`.
-This folder is linked to Docker containers and can be shared with VirtualBox or other virtualization tools if needed.
+This folder is linked to a Docker containers with Traefik and with web server.
+This can be shared with VirtualBox or other virtualization tools if needed.

 If the SSL certificates are not valid in Chrome/Firefox when you first run Magento then run the following command and restart the browser: